Inhale

 My precious Lily married me only after I promised to take her to Tanneuni on our honeymoon.
 Returning to that island north of Fiji had been her dream since her father took her there when she was twelve.
 How she’d been so enthusiastic about people and life for as long as I’d known her and yet think only of that island, I never understood until the day we arrived on Tanneuni.

-I wanted to look closer at the small wooden homes and buildings that huddled off against the mountains, but Lily rode ahead of me and wouldn’t stop.
+I wanted to look closer at the small wooden homes and buildings that huddled off against the western mountains, but Lily rode ahead of me and wouldn’t stop.
 It seemed her only interest was getting to Nadeloi.
 This was strange because I’d never seen her act like this before.

 “Keep up with me,” she yelled back without turning around, her blond hair following her.

 I thought she would get tired on that rented bicycle ahead of me.
-But then it happened.
-I lost sight of her.

 My hand began to cramp as I tried to steady my knee.
 Something passed between the cars far ahead of me.
-It was a motorcyclist heading westward toward the mountains.
+It was a motorcyclist heading westward.
+That was when I noticed a pass through the mountains to the island’s western side.
+A shortcut to Nadeloi!
+Lily must have taken it.

 Still rubbing my leg, I turned onto the next road inland to the west.
 I couldn’t believe she’d do such a thing to me on our honeymoon.
 I rode on dirt roads between the island’s small wooden houses, built with curious interwoven wooden joints.
 The humble homes appeared sturdy enough even though they were built atop rugged thatched trusses to keep them off the ground.